Type 1 diabetes: Genetics

 Type 1 diabetes is partially caused by genetics, and family members of type 1 diabetics have a higher risk of developing the disease themselves.
 In the general population, the risk of developing type 1 diabetes is around 1 in 250.
 For someone whose parent has type 1 diabetes, the risk rises to 1–9%.
 If a sibling has type 1 diabetes, the risk is 6–7%.
 If someone's identical twin has type 1 diabetes, they have a 30–70% risk of developing it themselves.

 About half of the disease's heritability is due to variations in three HLA class II genes involved in antigen presentation: HLA-DRB1, HLA-DQA1, and HLA-DQB1.
 The variation patterns associated with increased risk of type 1 diabetes are called HLA-DR3 and HLA-DR4-HLA-DQ8, and are common in people of European descent.
 A pattern associated with reduced risk of type 1 diabetes is called HLA-DR15-HLA-DQ6.
 Large genome-wide association studies have identified dozens of other genes associated with type 1 diabetes risk, mostly genes involved in the immune system.

 Chemicals and drugs

-Some medicines can reduce insulin production or damage β cells, resulting in disease that resembles type 1 diabetes.
+Some medicines can reduce insulin production or damage β cells, resulting in a disease that resembles type 1 diabetes.
 The antiviral drug didanosine triggers pancreas inflammation in 5 to 10% of those who take it, sometimes causing lasting β-cell damage.
 Similarly, up to 5% of those who take the anti-protozoal drug pentamidine experience β-cell destruction and diabetes.
 Several other drugs cause diabetes by reversibly reducing insulin secretion, namely statins (which may also damage β cells), the post-transplant immunosuppressants cyclosporin A and tacrolimus, the leukemia drug L-asparaginase, and the antibiotic gatifloxicin.

-Pyrinuron (Vacor), a rodenticide introduced in the United States in 1976, selectively destroys pancreatic beta cells, resulting in type 1 diabetes after accidental poisoning.
-Pyrinuron was withdrawn from the U.S. market in 1979.
-Cancer Immunotherapy Drugs have also destroyed pancreatic beta cells, such as Opdivo among others.
+Post-operative changes

+One cause of Type 1 diabetes is through surgery.
+This is due to the destruction or intentional removal of a portion of or the entire pancreas.
+This decreases the number of beta-islet cells capable of producing insulin greatly, resulting in an acquired form of Type 1 diabetes known as pancreatogenic diabetes mellitus.
+This type of diabetes is most often seen in patients that undergo a pancreatoduodenectomy (a.k.a.
+Whipple procedure) or a total pancreatectomy.